The Indianapolis Housing Agency is supposed to serve as a safety net for low-income renters. Instead, the agency is fueling a crisis.

 Indianapolis has been struggling to provide residents with affordable, stable housing for a long time.
 Here’s some of our past coverage of housing, homelessness and the safety nets that are failing to keep up.

-The apartments would be for people making between 50% and 70% of the area median income.
+The 242-unit building would be for people making between 50% and 70% of the area median income.